Link Search Menu Expand Document

 encryption.php

-Puko using AES-256-CBC as encryption algorithms
+Puko utilizes the AES-256-CBC encryption algorithm.

 php puko setup secure